General notions of depth for functional data: Extensions, principal component depth

-The proof is straightforward and left to the reader.
 We illustrate the PC-depth by applying it to the hip angle data.
 Figure 7 exhibits the data and its first three principal components, which are plotted as perturbations of the (pointwise) mean function.
 We neglect the third component and represent each function $\bmx$ by its bivariate component score $(\gamma_1(\bmx),\gamma_2(\bmx))$.
-Then the bivariate halfspace depth is used to construct central regions in the score space (Figure 8) and, consequently, in the original data space (Figure 9).
+Then the bivariate Tukey depth is used to construct central regions in the score space (Figure 8) and, consequently, as an approximation in the original data space (Figure 9).
 Similarly, Figure 10 shows outlying data of different maximum PC-depth.
-Comparing the central regions trimmed by PC-depth in Figure 9 with those trimmed by halfgraph depth in Figure 2, we observe that at level $\alpha=0.02$ both trimmings provide the full data set, while at level $\alpha=0.02$ the PC-depth yields a larger region, which near the right border of the interval spreads significantly more out.
-This illustrates the different approaches: The PC-depth relates to the common principal components and measures centrality with respect to their loadings, while the halfgraph depth refers to the functional level of the data and indicates uniform centrality over the interval.
+Comparing the central regions trimmed by PC-depth in Figure 9 with those trimmed by Tukey graph depth in Figure 2, we observe that at level $\alpha=0.02$ both trimmings provide the full data set, while at level $\alpha=0.02$ the PC-depth yields a larger region, which near the right border of the interval spreads significantly more out.
+This illustrates the different approaches: The PC-depth relates to the common principal components and measures centrality with respect to their loadings, while the Tukey graph depth refers to the functional level of the data and indicates uniform centrality over the interval.